What is Electrocoating?

 The use of electrocoat as both a primer and one-coat finish is increasing as formulators and finishers find more practical and economical ways to employ the technology.
 Companies are developing raw materials and formulations that improve performance (corrosion, UV durability, throw power, etc) in addition to phasing out the use of lead.
-Following are some examples of recent innovations.
+Following are some examples of recent innovations in e-coat applications

-- Frames.
+•Frames.
 The automotive industry standard for 20 years has been to coat the frames of cars and light trucks with hot wax, providing corrosion protection for one to three years.
 Hot wax required shielding from hot exhaust pipes and catalytic converters.
 The elimination of this shielding helped reduce weight and unwanted noise.
-New electrocoat products meet OEMs’ requirements for 10-year corrosion protection, demonstrating superior heat resistance and lowers applied cost.
-Applications include truck and trailer frames, engine cradles, trailer hitches and tow hooks, suspension components and underbody components.
+New electrocoat products meet OEMs’ requirements for 10-year corrosion protection, demonstrating superior heat resistance and lower applied cost.
+Applications include truck and trailer frames, engine cradles, trailer hitches and tow hooks, suspension components, and underbody components.

-- Decorative colors.
+•Decorative colors.
 Vibrant colors can now be achieved using decorative resins combined with specialty pigments.
 The unique pigment formulations allow for transparent colors which truly enhance the finished substrate.
-The colors can be used throughout the gloss range, high full) through matte.
+The colors can be used throughout the gloss range, high full through matte.
 The matte finish can resemble typical anodized finishes.
 The ability to replicate an anodized appearance makes electrocoat an attractive replacement for anodizing.
-Applications include automotive aftermarket, decorative, sporting equipment, and lighting industries (Figure 9).
+Applications include automotive aftermarket, decorative, sporting equipment and lighting industries.